MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 ## Reauthenticate failed

 In the rare occasion when reauthenticate fails, you can fix the issue by visiting the [Account settings](https://appcenter.ms/settings/accounts) sections and removing your Apple ID.
-Then, visit the [App's store connection](https://appcenter.ms/orgs/%7Byour-org-here%7D/apps/%7Byour-app-here%7D/Production/releases/settings) and select your connection to establish the connection.
+Then, visit the App's store connection page and select your connection to establish the connection.